 The last category, violent offenses, are more severe and as a result, require more severe discipline.
 Violent offenses include murder, forced rape, aggravated assault , and robbery.
 Boys make up over 80 percent of violent offenders, with most violent crimes taking place between 3 and 5 p.m., or school hours.

 Some juvenile crimes, such as status offenses, don’t even go to court – they are handled by social workers or family courts and attorneys.
 Other offenses, such as property offenses and other serious crimes, may result in your child being placed on probation or ordered to receive at-home supervision, or even being removed from the home and placed in juvenile jail or foster care.
 In some cases, a juvenile might be tried as an adult for their crime, which could land them in adult prison if found guilty.

 You can’t count on the constitution to protect your child’s rights once he or she is accused of a juvenile crime.
-As soon as possible following your child’s detention, contact the Jardine Law Offices to schedule a consultation with our Bountiful juvenile crimes attorney.
+As soon as possible following your child’s detention, contact the Jardine Law Offices to schedule a consultation with our criminal defense attorney.
 We can help you navigate the complex and often frustrating Utah juvenile justice system and advocate for your child to help secure their release, and then we can ensure that any penalties and punishments are fair and fitting.
 Call our office to set up your child’s case review now.